MattKevan/kevan-11ty/src/articles/2018-09-24-can-an-artificial-intelligence-be-unreasonable.md

 cover: aibu-banner.jpg
 type: article
 ---
-If you’ve not heard of it, [AIBU](https://www.mumsnet.com/Talk/am_i_being_unreasonable) is a place where you can ask the Mumsnet hivemind whether you’re being unreasonable about a particular issue or circumstance (quick tip: if you have to ask, you are).
+If you’ve not heard of it, Mumsnet's [AIBU](https://www.mumsnet.com/Talk/am_i_being_unreasonable) is a place where you can ask the hivemind whether you’re being unreasonable about a particular issue or circumstance (quick tip: if you have to ask, you are).
 Favourite topics include the neighbours, shoddy parking, mothers in law, parents at school and the DH’s general uselessness.
 Swears abound.

 Top AIBU threads at the time of writing include: